gmoe/vim-eslint-syntax/README.md

 This is a Vim syntax-highlighter for [ESLint][] logging output, definitely a weird niche right?

-I'm not a huge fan of the asychronous linters, instead I rely on [git hooks][] and get in-editor feedback with a key binding that opens a split with ESLint output for the current buffer.
+I'm not a huge fan of the asynchronous linters, instead I rely on [git hooks][] and get in-editor feedback with a key binding that opens a split with ESLint output for the current buffer.
 If that sounds like an appealing alternative then you're the target audience for this plugin!